 But today, Hrabec took the next huge step towards Triton greatness, riding the momentum to snag the $100K Main Event title against the biggest field ever assembled for a tournament of this buy-in.
 It came with a first prize of $4.33 million, plus an exclusive Jacob & Co timepiece that finds only a select few wrists.

 Hrabec had clearly been playing superbly this trip, and today he was perfectly placed to make the absolute most from a great run of cards as well.
-Hrabec was relentless, and managed to consistently show up with the good when his opponents played back.
+Hrabec was relentless, and managed to consistently show up with the goods when his opponents played back.

 He needed it.
 His final opponent, from a record-breaking field of 216 entries, was the incorrigible Jean Noel Thorel, a player who knows a thing or two about relentless aggression.
 But for the second time, Thorel had to make do with second place in a Triton Main Event, with a $2.875 million consolation prize this time.